coalition-of-invisible-colleges/cic.github.io/documentation/index.md

 1. Create your college using the steps just above, if it doesn't exist already.
 2. Navigate to the [_listings folder](https://github.com/coalition-of-invisible-colleges/cic.github.io/tree/master/_listings) on GitHub.
-3. Click the "Create new file" button.
+3. Click the 'Create new file' button.
 4. Name your file with the convention 'collegename-guildname.md', with dashes instead of spaces.
 For example, the Public Relater's Guild of the TEAM file would be named team-public-relaters.md.
 5. Open an existing listing file from yours or another guild, to use as a template.
 Click the 'Edit this file' button (the pen icon near the History button), copy the Markdown text, and paste it into the new file you created.
 6. Edit the header information between the ---'s to reflect your college, guild, and the point person for that guild (their Telegram username, without the @).